Jean Titelouze: Life

-In a 1930 study Amédée Gastoué suggested that the surname Titelouze may be of English or Irish origin (more specifically, derived from "Title-House"), but recently this supposition has been disproven, and "Titelouze" is now linked to "de Toulouse".
-Titelouze was born in Saint-Omer in 1562/3 (his exact date of birth is unknown) and educated there; by 1585 he entered the priesthood and served as organist of the Saint-Omer Cathedral.
-He moved to Rouen later that year and in 1588 succeeded François Josseline as organist of the Rouen Cathedral.
+In a 1930 study, Amédée Gastoué suggested that the surname Titelouze may be of English or Irish origin (more specifically, derived from "Title-House"), but recently this supposition has been disproven, and "Titelouze" is now linked to "de Toulouse".
+Titelouze was born in Saint-Omer in 1562/3 (his exact date of birth is unknown) and educated there; by 1585, he entered the priesthood and served as organist of the Saint-Omer Cathedral.
+He moved to Rouen later that year and in 1588, succeeded François Josseline as organist of the Rouen Cathedral.
 His work was not limited to Rouen: he also acted as organ consultant and helped with the installation and repair of important instruments in various cities.

-In 1600 Titelouze invited the famous Franco-Flemish organ builder Crespin Carlier to Rouen to work on the cathedral organ.
+In 1600, Titelouze invited the famous Franco-Flemish organ builder Crespin Carlier to Rouen to work on the cathedral organ.
 The result of this collaboration was referred to by contemporary critics as the best organ in France.
 This instrument and Carlier's later work in France defined the French classical organ.
 Titelouze occasionally collaborated with Carlier on various instruments.
-In 1604 Titelouze became a French citizen (at the time, Saint-Omer, where Titelouze was born, was part of the Spanish Netherlands).
-In 1610 he was appointed one of the Rouen Cathedral's canons.
-In 1613 he won his first award from Rouen's literary society, the Académie des Palinods, for his poems.
+In 1604, Titelouze was naturalized French (at the time, Saint-Omer, where Titelouze was born, was part of the Spanish Netherlands).
+In 1610, he was appointed one of the Rouen Cathedral's canons.
+In 1613, he won his first award from Rouen's literary society, the Académie des Palinods, for his poems.

 The year 1623 saw publication of Titelouze's Hymnes de l'Eglise, a collection of organ settings of various plainchant hymns to be used during the liturgy.
 The same year, due to health problems, Titelouze partially retired from his organist position (although he kept the post until his death).
-In 1626 he published a second organ collection, Le Magnificat, that contained eight Magnificat settings.
-In 1630 he received another award from the Académie des Palinods and was made "Prince des Palinods".
+In 1626, he published a second organ collection, Le Magnificat, that contained eight Magnificat settings.
+In 1630, he received another award from the Académie des Palinods and was made "Prince des Palinods".
 He died three years later.

 Titelouze was a friend of Marin Mersenne, an important French music theorist, mathematician, philosopher and theologian.
-Seven letters survive from their correspondence, from 1622 to 1633.
+Seven letters survive from their correspondence, dated from 1622 to 1633.
 Titelouze gave Mersenne advice on L'Harmonie Universelle, published from 1634 to 1637.
-Although the strict polyphonic style of Titelouze's music soon disappeared from French organ music, his influence was still felt for some time after his death; for instance, the Parisian composer and organist Nicolas Gigault included a fugue à la maniere de Titelouze (literally "in Titelouze's style") in his 1685 Livre de musique pour l'orgue.
+Although the strict polyphonic style of Titelouze's music soon disappeared from French organ music, his influence was still felt for some time after his death.
+As an example, the Parisian composer and organist Nicolas Gigault included a fugue à la maniere de Titelouze (literally "in Titelouze's style") in his 1685 Livre de musique pour l'orgue.
 Some three hundred years later, the composer inspired one of Marcel Dupré's organ works, Le Tombeau de Titelouze, op.
 38 (1942).